massung/xml/README.md

 #### Attribute Accessors (subclass of `node`)

 	(node-value attribute)      ;=> string

 # How It Works

 The XML package uses the [`lexer`](http://github.com/massung/lexer) package to tokenize the XML.
-It is actually six (6) separate lexers, which are used based on the current parse state: prolog, comments, tags, close tags, CDATA, and inner-xml lexers.

-The parser reduces the tokens into a list of closures that - after being successfully parsed - will be called in order.
-This part can be thought of as if it were a SAX parser: pushing tags, writing inner text, popping tags, etc. These functions make use of the following special variables:

-* `*XML-DOC*` is the top-level document.
-* `*XML-ROOT*` is the root tag.
-* `*XML-STACK*` is the stack of tags being created.
-* `*XML-TAG*` is the current tag being created.

-Once parsed, a new `*XML-DOC*` is created and the first set of closures executed will set the `doc-decl` attributes, `doc-type` DOCTYPE, and `doc-entities` ENTITIES.

-When a new tag is found, the current `*xml-tag*` is pushed onto the `*xml-stack*` and a new tag is created with the current `*xml-tag*` as its parent.
-The `inner-text` property of the new tag is a string output stream.
-As text is found, it is written to the stream.

-As tags are closed, they are first validated and then pushed onto the `node-elements` property of their parent tag.
-The `inner-text` stream is then flushed for its text and `*xml-root*` is set to `*xml-tag*`.
-Finally, `*xml-stack*` is popped into `*xml-tag*` and generation of the XML document tree continues.

-This continues until there are no more closures to execute, at which time `*xml-doc*` is complete and `*xml-root*` should be the top-level node of the document.
+After tokenizing and parsing, there is an XML "form" that can be evaluated to build the document that looks something like this:

+	(decl doctype prolog root)

+The declaration is a list of attributes parsed from the `<?xml?>` declaration.
+The doctype is what was parsed in the `<!DOCTYPE>` tag.
+The prolog consists of all the `<?xml-stylesheet?>` and `<!ENTITY>` tags.

+The root where where all the interesting forms are.
+Each tag is in a list that resembles:

+	((name &optional ns) attributes inner-forms)

+The name, namespace, and attributes are fairly simple.
+The inner-forms are child elements that can be one of the following:

+	(:tag tag-form)
+	(:text string)
+	(:cdata string)
+	(:close-tag (name &optional ns))

+The tag is constructed and then all inner-forms are iterated over and built.

 # Feedback